SK-ModDev/SK-ModDev/README.md

 - ⚡ Fun fact #3: ...
 Real happyness does not require to be public.
 - ⚡ Fun fact #4: ...
 Are you a leader ... or just following another leader?
 - ⚡ Fun fact #5: ...
 Truth Hurts.
+- ⚡ Fun fact #6: ...
+When you don’t know how to give.
+You only take.

 <!---
 SK-ModDev/SK-ModDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.